kylie-ng/giselle-ece297/README.md

 **Core Focus:**
 - Parsed `.bin` map data to extract streets, intersections, and POIs.
-- Designed an interactive UI using the EZGL graphics library.

 ---

 ## 🧭 Milestone 2: Autocomplete & Search